-Many pets suffer from anxiety when the loud bangs and bright lights of fireworks start.
+If your pet gets anxious when the loud bangs and bright lights of fireworks start, they're not alone.

-Watch The Dog Coach, Vicky Crane's video guide on how to help your dogs feel calm on firework night.
+Watch The Dog Coach, Vicky Carne's video guide on how to help your dogs feel calm on bonfire night.

 - Have a cosy place for your pet to curl up and relax.

-- Behave normally, if you get frustrated or annoyed by the noise your pet WILL pick up on this and this will give him/her cause for concern.
+- Behave normally.
+If you get frustrated or annoyed by the noise your pet WILL pick up on this and that could make them more worried.

 - Distract your pet from the noise by having the TV or radio on.

-- Take your dog for a walk prior to it getting dark, as you will be less likely to be disturbed by fireworks.
+- Take your dog for a walk well before it gets dark, so you're less likely to encounter fireworks while you're outdoors.

-- Keep your pet on a lead at all times, just in case a surprise loud bang startles them, this could cause them to run away.
+- Keep your pet on a lead at all times, just in case a surprise loud bang startles them.
+You don't want them bolting and getting lost.

-Only subjecting them to the noise for short periods and when they are relaxed and only reward them when they are not showing signs of fear.
-It takes great patience and is not always effective for all pets.
+Only play the desensitisation noises for short periods while they're relaxed and only reward them when they aren't showing signs of fear.

-- Take your dog to a firework display, even if it seems fine.
+- Take your dog to a firework display, even if they seems fine.
 Remember, their hearing is better than ours, so the loud bangs will be even worse for them!

-- Leave your pet alone if it is scared of fireworks, this will make it worse.
+- Leave your pet alone if they're scared of fireworks.It could make their fears worse.

-- Tell your pet off, it doesn’t understand what the noises are, don’t make it more anxious than they already are, no matter how erratic their behaviour seems to you.
+- Tell your pet off.
+They don’t understand what the noises are, so don’t make them more anxious than they already are, no matter how erratic their behaviour seems to you.

-- Don’t be tempted to use essential oils especially with cats.
+- Don’t be tempted to use essential oils.
 Although some products marketed for animals may contain essential oils, these would have been made in a safe way.
-Applying pure essential oils directly to your pets coat or using a diffuser, especially when choosing highly concentrated oils, can cause toxicities especially to cats.
+Applying pure essential oils directly to your pets coat or using a diffuser, especially when choosing highly concentrated oils, can be dangerous, especially to cats.

 Products to help calm your pet

-A thunder shirt – these can be used for both dogs and cats and come in a range of sizes.
-They work by applying constant pressure to your pet’s body.
-This type of pressure has been shown to release calming hormones such as oxytocin or endorphins.
-It's a lot like swaddling a baby.
+These work by applying constant pressure to your pet’s body.
+This type of pressure has been shown to release calming hormones such as oxytocin or endorphins, a bit like swaddling a baby.
+Thunder shirts can be used for both dogs and cats and come in a range of sizes.

-Sileo gel – this is a prescription-only product.
-This gel is applied to your pet’s gums or cheek and calms your dog as it reduces specific reactions in the nervous system.
-It is specifically used for dogs with fear aversions so is ideal for the extremely nervous dogs.
-But it is a drug, so your vet will ultimately decide if it is needed.
+Sileo gel is prescription-only, so ask your vet.
+This gel is applied to your dog’s gums or cheek and calms them by reducing specific reactions in the nervous system.
+It's only to be used for dogs with fear aversions so it's best for extremely nervous dogs.
+But your vet will advise whether it's an option for your dog.

-Pheromones – such as Adaptil for dogs and Feliway for cats.
+These include Adaptil for dogs and Feliway for cats.
 Pheremones can be bought as a plug-in, spray or collar.
-Receptors for pheromones are located between the nose and mouth.
-They can produce a calming effect.
+Receptors for pheromones are located between your pet's nose and mouth and these products can produce a calming effect.

-Nutracalm – can be used for both dogs and cats.
-It is a natural product, with great results seen within one hour after administration.
-It can be sprinkled on their food, making it easy to give.
+This can be used for both dogs and cats.
+It's a natural supplement, with great results seen within one hour after administration.
+It can be sprinkled on your pet's food, so it's easy to give.

-Calming sprays – such as pet remedy or calm cat which are valerian based and can help with keeping your pet calm
+Brands like Pet Remedy are valerian based and can help with keeping your pet calm.

-Happy hoody – some dogs will really benefit from the use of these.
+Some dogs will really benefit from using one of these.
 They are fitted over the ears and can dull or block out sounds.